 Need a dentist in The Philippines for dental crowns?
 Choose and book a dentist with Dental Departures and get a reliable, quality-checked dentist and save up to 80% over what you'll pay at home.

-For Australian and New Zealand patients, traveling to The Philippines in southeast Asia for their dental crowns is a realistic option for saving an incredible amount of money and being able to enjoy a fantastic holiday while waiting for the completion of the lab work on their new crowns.
+For Australian and New Zealand patients, traveling to the Philippines in Southeast Asia for dental crowns is a realistic option for saving money while enjoying a fantastic holiday during your wait for completion of lab work on your new crowns.

 For patients traveling to The Philippines for dental crowns there are plenty of distractions to get involved in between dental appointments and while waiting for the lab work.

 Southeast Asia is a regular haunt as a destination for many Antipodeans, with figures for 2010 estimating that holidays in the Asia-Pacific region accounted for 53% of all Australian travel abroad.
 The lure of frequent, low-cost flights, a generally lower-priced economy and the outdoor lifestyle that Australians and New Zealanders crave and it is little wonder that increasingly significant numbers are traveling to this part of the world.